 </tasks>

-Update task information
+Update list item information

 Updates the task information and returns JSON/XML representation for it.
 This method won't change task status.